a-ya-mi/Codieren_von_Namen/README.md

-# Game with Caesar encoding with the random key and popular German names
+# Game with two encodings for popular German names

 ## Installation